Local volatility: Formulation

-under the risk neutral measure, where $r_t$ is the instantaneous risk free rate, giving an average local direction to the dynamics, and $W_t$ is a Wiener process, representing the inflow of randomness into the dynamics.
+under the risk neutral measure, where $r_t$ and $d_t$ are the instantaneous risk-free rate and asset yield rate, giving an average local direction to the dynamics, and $W_t$ is a Wiener process, representing the inflow of randomness into the dynamics.
 The amplitude of this randomness is measured by the instant volatility $\sigma_t$.
 In the simplest model i.e. the Black–Scholes model, $\sigma_t$ is assumed to be constant, or at most a deterministic function of time; in reality, the realised volatility of an underlying actually varies with time and with the underlying itself.

 When such volatility has a randomness of its own—often described by a different equation driven by a different W—the model above is called a stochastic volatility model.
 And when such volatility is merely a function of the current underlying asset level S_{t} and of time t, we have a local volatility model.
 The local volatility model is a useful simplification of the stochastic volatility model.